-- a) data back-up; - b) certification authorities, back-up keys; - c) cryptographic cards' copies with divided secrets and operator's cards; - d) carriers with keys certification system software; - e) regulations of the certification authority.
+- a) data back-up; - b) back-up keys of certification authorities; - c) cryptographic cards' copies with divided secrets and administration cards; - d) carriers with keys certification system software; - e) procedures and architecture of the certification authority.

 The DRP is within the business continuity plan and it is tested on a regular basis.
 A report is created after the tests.